The story of Abby and how she turned her passion into a business while on her one-month leave from her 9-5 job

 I have worked in the construction industry for five years.
 Along with my full-time job, I worked all kinds of jobs related to the arts during those five years.
 For a while, I was a photographer and a videographer for a small studio.
 It was my way of coping with the stress of my day job.

 My job has never been enjoyable for me.
 In the beginning, it was okay.
 It was something new that I had to learn, but as I got deeper into my job, it just seemed pointless.
 I was part of this amazing project that’s known around the world, but to me, it was just a building.
 It didn’t give me any pride or satisfaction.

 In meetings and online seminars, I used to be amazed at how people were so enthusiastic about the latest trends in their field while I barely listened to the rest.
 That’s when I said to myself, “I guess this is really not for me.”

-2- What Made You to Take the Action to start your business?
+2- What Made You Take Action to start your business?

 I began to lose a lot of hair due to stress and I would cry in front of the computer every day or sing so loudly to relieve my anxiety.
 I was unable to sleep.
 Throughout the day, I would have sudden panic attacks.
 Seeing this, my mother was really concerned and said it was best to quit if I wasn’t happy or it didn’t work any longer.

 It was around mid-July when I realized I couldn’t go on like this.
 I told my manager I was considering resigning.
 Since they didn’t want me to leave, they offered me a one-month leave instead.
-On the day I took my one month leave, a Facebook ad about freelancing popped up out of nowhere.
-I felt like the world was sending me a sign.
-I enrolled on the course.
+On the day I took my one-month leave, a Facebook ad about freelancing popped up out of nowhere.
+I felt like the world was sending me a sign, so I enrolled on the course.